boden-dlr/thesis-sebastian/README.md

     * clustering low dimensional data (DBSCAN)
     * anomaly detection by reconstruction error
     * serial episode mining (MV-Span, MT-Span)
-        * serial episode rules mining
+        * serial episode rule mining
-    * sequential neural net models (LSTM, peephole LSTSM, Bi-LSTM)
+    * recurrent neural net models (LSTM, peephole LSTSM, Bi-LSTM)

 ## Install

+The project is written for julia `v0.7` and should be compatible for `v1.0` with some minor refactoring (package updates and imports).

 ### make the project locally available